Think Like an Elf and Make It Yourself

 Need ideas?
 We have many to share.
 Got an idea and need technical advice or suggestions on how to bring your idea together on a limited budget?
-We can help with that, too.
-Below you will find some image collages of ideas from previous years.
-Perhaps they can spark more ideas.

 What if your art-making party list outgrows your dining room?
 Well, we can rent studio space starting at $100 per group.
 Studio renters get great discounts on supplies for their project too.
 Contact Kim.